Hair Dos and Donts During Quarantine

 View this post on Instagram

 Whether it is a bonnet, a turban, a scarf, wrap or any head covering at all, ensure that they are made from silk fabric.
 Wrapping your hair in silk will protect it from the roughness of cotton, and ensure your hair retains moisture, which will help with improving strength over time.
 This is because of the loose ends of cotton fabrics which snag at your hair strands, causing tangles and eventually breakage.
 This is not the case with silk head coverings which are soft and ideal for your hair.
-Read more here about why you should sleep in silk.
+Read: why you should sleep in silk.

 If you are concerned that your silk wrap will come down before the sun comes up, then you can always invest in a pair of silk pillowcases.
 They save you the stress of wondering in your dreams about whether your cap is still on, and will also do wonders for your skin.